Code-Club-Crew/challenge3/README.md

 ## Challenge3 - Accepting Arguments and Help Responses

+### Objectives

+The intent for this lesson is to build a more dynamic script that utilizes user input when ran.
+This added flexibility presents some challenges that we will need to overcome in the form of error handling and providing the user with helpful feedback.

+- Error Handling
+ - A user with no prior information on your script is going to do everything incorrectly, breaking your script.Without error handling most scripts will crash without useful end-user feedback.
+It is the responsibility of the Dev to implement measures that will allow the script to deal with incorrect input.
+Anywhere
+- Help Messages and User Feedback
+ - In most cases a user's first interaction with your scipt or app is the help file.
+The instructions are usually called via `<app-name> help`.
+The help file should give clear instructions on how the user should format their input to effectively use your tool.
+ - In the likely event that a user enters the incorrect input, a process in your app should be validating the input and then providing feedback on what the script is actually looking for to the user.
+This will allow the user to alter their inputs to be more inline with what the app expects.

+---

+### Instructions

 Use the [Star Wars API](https://www.swapi.co)
 - Arguments - Code should accept at lease 2 arguments with separate functions.
 - Help Message - Code should print a helpful message if one of the arguments is `help` or incorrect.